 A new internet outlet is out there and it’s footing the bill for this review.
 Hekka reached out to me to make their name known to my audience and offered Ulefone Power Armour 14 for me to review and entice you into a quick little browse.
 So give them a go.
-Received in just under a week, the phone had to be stashed somewhere in the EU warehouse to reach the UK that quick.
-Ever since Brexit, I’m mindful of new places to spend my money, as options on Banggood and AliExpress often list the UK as the country to which they don’t bother shipping products.
+Received in just under a week, the phone had to be stashed somewhere in the EU warehouse to reach the UK that quickly.
+Ever since Brexit, I’ve been mindful of new places to spend my money, as options on Banggood and AliExpress often list the UK as the country to which they don’t bother shipping products.

-As the Hekka delivered the phone on time, it’s time to see if Ulefone Power Armour 14 will replace the Dogee S86 I had been using for the past few months as a 2nd phone.
+As the shop delivered the phone on time, it’s time to see if the Ulefone Power Armour 14 will replace the Dogee S86 I had been using for the past few months as a 2nd phone.
 The name of the phone hits the nail on the head.
 It’s big, bulky and has some weight to it.
 In fact, the phone has a bigger screen than my daily driver Xiaomi Mi 11.

 Let’s face it, if you are looking at something that is named Power Armour 14, you are not interested in slim profiles, and sleek corners.
 You’ll accept the heavy-duty form factor, in exchange for ruggedness, excellent battery life and reasonable specs at a reasonable price.
 UleFone Power Armour 14 is perfect for building sites, mountain trips and whatever other activities you are into, that make you shiver at the thought of your regular phone slipping out of your hands or a pocket.

 For a phone that comes with a £110ish price tag, UleFone Power Armour 14, doesn’t skimp on features.
 On paper, it looks really impressive and it’s hard to believe you get all that with a budget price.
-Of course, this isn’t a flagship phone and some sacrifices were made, the question is how will they affect the usability and the day to day performance.
+Of course, this isn’t a flagship phone and some sacrifices were made, the question is how will they affect the usability and the day-to-day performance?